 Let’s read what the child welfare system got to say.

-Counseling can be utilized to deal with a range of issues associated with foster care and adoption.
+Counseling can be utilized to deal with a range of issues or post-traumatic stress disorder associated with foster care and adoption.

 1. Some ways that counseling may assist people in coping with foster care and adoption may include:

-2. Informing the child that he is adopted.
+2. Informing the child that he is adopted, and they’re his foster family.

-4. Giving attention to behavioral disorders in foster care or adopted children.
+4. Giving attention to behavioral disorders in foster care or adopted and vulnerable children.

 6. Healing attachment problems that children or adults that were in foster care have gone through.